sahaanki450/PortfolioManager/README.md

 # PortfolioManager

 This is a portfolio manager which analyses client trades.
+It fetches stock quotes data from multiple sources and calcuates the annual returns over a time period.
-Built this project as a backend developer in Crio.
+Built this project as a backend developer in crio.